the-nick-of-time/units/README.md

 its basest components.
 This is because the number of possible options is large and it's not possible to figure out what you want.

-This library predefines all the SI units and dimensions, but what if that's not enough?
+This library predefines all the SI units and dimensions, as well as a bunch of US Customary units, but what if that's not enough?
 You might want to model some other quantity, like cash flow in your budget.

 ```pycon
 >>> from pyunitx import make_dimension, make_unit